Satellite’s contribution to The Royal Commission into Victoria’s Mental Health System

-Three members of the Satellite Foundation family have been involved in the The Royal Commission into Victoria’s Mental Health System.
+Three members of Satellite Foundation’s community have been involved in the The Royal Commission into Victoria’s Mental Health System.
 Executive Director Rose Cuff, Ambassador Justin Heazlewood and program graduate Denna Healy provided witness statements to the Commission in 2019 and 2020 respectively.

 What is the Royal Commission into Victoria’s Mental Health System?